-Stephanie Hunt Boyd, MSN’11, DNP’15, was named among the About Stark (Ohio) Twenty Under 40 list in June 2018.
-She received the Northeast Ohio Organization for Nurse Executives 2015 Aspiring Nurse Leader Award.
+Stephanie Hunt Boyd, MSN'11, DNP'15, was named among the About Stark Twenty Under 40 list in June 2018, and received the Northeast Ohio Organization for Nurse Executives 2015 Aspiring Nurse Leader Award.

-Carol Callaway-Lane, MSN’93, DNP’11, co-authored “P2.11-33 Organizational Readiness for Implementation of Lung Cancer Screening in a Veterans Affairs Healthcare System,” published in Journal of Thoracic Oncology in October 2019.
+Carol Callaway-Lane, MSN'93, DNP'11, is co-author of "Operationalising Outpatient Antimicrobial Stewardship to Reduce System-wide Antibiotics for Acute Bronchitis," published in BMJ Open Quality in September 2021.
+She co-authored "P2.11-33 Organizational Readiness for Implementation of Lung Cancer Screening in a Veterans Affairs Healthcare System," published in Journal of Thoracic Oncology in October 2019.

 Elizabeth Cooper, MSN'07, DNP'11, is an associate professor at the Jeanette C. Rudy School of Nursing and Health Professions at Cumberland University in Lebanon, Tennessee.
 She was named dean of the Aquinas College School of Nursing in Nashville in 2016.